Wills Power of Attorney Legal Advice How it Works Pricing

 Oprah Winfrey’s Eulogy for Rosa Parkes

-I -- I feel it an honor to be here to come and say a final goodbye.
+I -- I feel it an honour to be here to come and say a final goodbye.

-And then I grew up and had the esteemed honor of meeting her.
+And then I grew up and had the esteemed honour of meeting her.
 And wasn't that a surprise.
 Here was this petite, almost delicate lady who was the personification of grace and goodness.
 And I thanked her then.
-I said, "Thank you," for myself and for every colored girl, every colored boy, who didn't have heroes who were celebrated.
+I said, "Thank you," for myself and for every coloured girl, every coloured boy, who didn't have heroes who were celebrated.
 Continue reading.

 Last updated 22nd November 2021